 Iceland in April: Spring Arrives, Crowds Have Not

-April in Iceland is the month where everything starts to shift.
-Winter loosens its grip, daylight stretches past 16 hours by month’s end, snow begins to melt along the south coast, and the first puffins arrive on the cliffs.
-Meanwhile, the summer tourist surge has not yet begun, prices remain reasonable, and you can explore many of the major sights without competing for space.
+April is the month where I watch Iceland shift in front of my eyes.
+Winter loosens its grip, daylight stretches past 16 hours by month's end, snow begins to melt along the south coast, and the first puffins arrive on the cliffs.
+Meanwhile, the summer tourist surge has not yet begun, prices are still reasonable, and you can explore many of the major sights without competing for space.
+I think April is one of the most underrated months to visit, and it is one of my personal favourites.

-This guide covers everything you need to plan an April trip: weather, daylight, what to do, driving conditions, costs, northern lights chances, and what to pack.
+This guide covers what I have learned about April trips: weather, daylight, what to do, driving conditions, costs, northern lights chances, and what to pack.

 Weather and Temperatures

-April weather in Iceland is a mix of late winter and early spring, and it can change dramatically from one day to the next.
-Here is what to expect:
+April weather in Iceland is a mix of late winter and early spring, and I have seen it change dramatically within hours.
+Here is what you should expect.

-- Milder days up to 10°C are increasingly common, especially in the second half of the month
+• Milder days up to 10 degrees are increasingly common, especially in the second half of the month

-- Rain, sleet, and occasional snow are all possible.
-April can deliver all four seasons in a single day
+• Rain, sleet, and occasional snow are all possible.
+April can deliver all four seasons in one day

-The key thing about April weather: Early April often still feels like winter, particularly in the north.
+The key thing about April weather: early April often still feels like winter, particularly in the north.
 Late April, especially in the south, feels like early spring.
 Snow on the mountains, green starting to appear in the lowlands, waterfalls running at full power from the snowmelt.
-The transformation through the month is dramatic.
+The transformation through the month is dramatic, and watching it happen is one of my favourite things about living here.

 Daylight Hours

-This is where April gets exciting.
-After months of short winter days, daylight is increasing fast:
+This is where April gets exciting for me.
+After months of short winter days, daylight increases fast.

 By late April, you have nearly 17 hours of usable light.
-That is enough to cover serious ground on a road trip without rushing.
-The twilight hours extend even further, so true darkness only lasts a few hours in early April and barely exists by the end of the month.
+That gives you plenty of room on a road trip without rushing.
+The twilight hours stretch even further, so true darkness only lasts a few hours in early April and barely exists by the end of the month.

 Northern Lights: Last Chance

 April marks the end of northern lights season in Iceland.
-The increasing daylight means the window for spotting them shrinks rapidly through the month:
+I always warn visitors who come in April: the increasing daylight shrinks the aurora window fast through the month.

-- Mid-April (10th to 20th): Possible but increasingly difficult.
+• Mid-April (10th to 20th): Possible but getting harder.
 The sky does not get fully dark until late at night

-If northern lights are a priority, visit in early April and hope for clear skies.
-If you see them, it will feel like a bonus rather than a guarantee.
-For dedicated aurora chasing, our northern lights guide covers the best months, locations, and how to read the forecast.
+If northern lights are a priority, come in early April and hope for clear skies.
+If you see them, treat it as a bonus rather than a guarantee.
+For serious aurora chasing, my northern lights guide covers the best months, locations, and how to read the forecast.

 What to Do in April